-

 Follow these steps:

-- Complete an Application for Motor Vehicle Title and Registration.
+- Complete an Application for Motor Vehicle Title and Registration (Form MV-1001).

 - Include the bill of sale and transferred title.

-- Pay the state's 3% excise tax, a $20 license fee that's good for two years (a one year rate is not offered) and any other applicable fees.
+- Pay the state's 4% excise tax, a $10 license fee that's good for 1 year, and any other applicable fees.

 Trailer Registration